|Deadrise/Transom||20 deg.||Water Cap||

 Professional Windshield Treatment

-Not being a big fan of isinglass, I really appreciate the standard hardtop with windshields that run up fully to integrate with the hardtop, much as you would see on a sport coupe design.
+Not being a big fan of isinglass, I really appreciate the standard hardtop with windshields that run up fully to integrate with the hardtop, much as one would see on a sport coupe design.
 Visibility is outstanding with narrow window mullions and at the top forward center is an electrically actuated windshield vent that does a remarkable job of scooping air into the helm deck.
 Windshield wipers with integral washers are standard.

 The dual windshields run all the way up to the hardtop.
 In the center of the hardtop is an electrically actuated vent.